seanlynch/holodeck/README.md

 ## How it works

-We keep two strings, `world`, which has the current description of the world, and `response`, which has the previous response from the LLM.
-The idea is to use the LLM to create, extend, or replace the response based on the current world description and a command from the user, then replace the world description with the response when we're happy.
+We present the LLM with a prompt telling it to update a description of the world based on the user's command, then replace the world description with its output.
+We keep a history seeded with examples so that it knows how to respond, and feed it as many history entries as we can without overflowing the context.

-Note that how well this works depends heavily on the model, the prompt (including any necessary instruct template), your generation settings, time of day, wind speed, humidity, and barometer reading.
+How well this works depends heavily on the model, the prompt (including any necessary instruct template), your generation settings, time of day, wind speed, humidity, and barometer reading.
 It may be possible to make it work nearly flawlessly with a commercial hosted